- September 13, 2023

 - AI Projects

-In the realm of artificial intelligence, large language models (LLMs) represent a breakthrough in deep learning.
-These LLMs possess the capability to engage with humans in real-time, offering insightful responses to a wide array of queries.
+The large language models LLMs possess the capability to engage with humans in real-time, offering insightful responses to a wide array of queries.
 Their surge in popularity came about with the advent of ChatGPT, an OpenAI creation that astounded users with its capacity to generate human-like responses.

 Despite their widespread adoption, most LLMs remain generic in nature, lacking the fine-tuning necessary to provide precise information within specific domains.
 Contrastingly, chatbots and robots deployed in locales like airports, shopping malls, and public spaces predominantly rely on distinct forms of natural language processing (NLP) models.